FENECON Industrial S — Assembly and Operating Instructions

 -

-The connection of an external emergency stop command device is shown as an example in Figure 27.
+The connection of an external emergency stop command device is shown as an example in image.

-The inverters used have an internal coupling switch that can be used for external Grid and system protection, for example.
-A connection example is shown in Figure 28.
+The inverters used have an internal section switch that can be used e. g. for external grid and plant protection.
+A connection example can be found in the corresponding drawing.

-There is a separate installation and configuration manual for the 3-phase sensor, which contains the technical data and the connection overview.
+There are separate installation and configuration instructions for the 3-phase sensor, which contain the technical data and connection overview.
 These instructions can be downloaded from the FENECON website at:

 can be downloaded.
-The connection to the RS485 interface is described in chapter 6.6.4 Communication connection.
+The connection to the RS485 interface is described in the section Connection — Communication.

 The meter included in the scope of delivery is for the grid connection point.
 It is a KDK 2PU CT measuring transformer meter.
 The transformers are not included in the scope of delivery.